 - Food compound: Any metabolite found in food items.

-- Food compound metabolite: Metabolites of food compounds produced by mammalian metabolism or gut microbiota.
+- Food compound metabolite: Metabolites of food compounds produced by human, mammalian metabolism or gut microbiota.

 - Reference materials: Extracts from food items or biological samples that are expected to contain specific food compounds and/or their metabolites and could therefore serve as reference materials in their study.